Google Maps makes its way back to the iPhone

-Google Inc's mapping tool has returned to the iPhone, months after Apple's replaced it with a home-grown mapping service that prompted user complaints, a public apology from Apple's CEO and the firing of a top executive.
+Google Inc's (GOOG.O) mapping tool has returned to the iPhone, months after Apple (AAPL.O) replaced it with a home-grown mapping service that prompted user complaints, a public apology from Apple's CEO and the firing of a top executive.

 The free Google Maps app is now available in more than 40 countries, the company said in a blog post. (link.reuters.com/jek64t).
 Google's new app adds popular features - previously available only on Android devices - such as turn-by-turn navigation and birds-eye view of landscapes.